VictoryJin/ML1/README.md

 ### Files
-**Currently coding for LDA & SVM for text classification**

 * test_cleaner.py = cleans the strings with stop/stem words, universal strings, and punctuations(finished) and outputs the cleaned indexed file when run.
 *Do NOT need to run again if HRC_clean.tsv is in ./data/*
 * data_explorers.py = code for myself to explore the data and identify patterns.
 * data_explorers.ipiynb = same as data_explorers.py, but for Jupyter notebook.
 * LDA.py = outputs the prediction accuracy using Linear Discriminant Analysis with singular value decomposition.
 *WARNING: the current code takes up excessive memory, and can terminate the process if the computer has low memory*
-* SVMpred.py = outputs the prediction accuracy using SVM (work in progress)
+* SVMpred.py = outputs the prediction accuracy using SVM
 * NBpred.py = outputs the prediction accuracy using Naive Bayes.